 I’ve been eating Thai food since I was a kid.
 I’ll never forget my fiery introduction.
 My first spoonful of Tom Yum at the local Thai restaurant almost burned my tongue clean off – far above my chilli tolerance at the time.

 That special connection led me to get involved with a Thai restaurant for several years.
-That environment offered me a behind-the-scenes look at the heart of a Thai commercial kitchen.
+That environment provided me with a behind-the-scenes glimpse into the heart of a Thai commercial kitchen.
 And after many years, my fascination with Asian cuisines led me to Chiang Mai, where my interest in Thai food only exploded.

 Having just a little bit of knowledge of this tasty cuisine, coupled with the ability to eat it like a local, will endear you to a whole lot of strangers on your travels through Thailand.
 So, let’s embark on this culinary journey through Thai food heritage to discover not just recipes but the soul of a nation defined by its food.